-General Rationale for our demands

-Retiree organizations especially AIBPARC have been waiting patiently for early resolution of their issues most of which are settled issues.
+General Rationale for our demands Retiree organizations especially AIBPARC have been waiting patiently for early resolution of their issues most of which are settled issues.
 Sanctity of settlements and respect for statutory regulations have been the casualty and the retirees have been worst hit due to withholding of implementation or unilateral suspension of extension of settled and/or statutorily provided benefits.
-Even court rulings on policy issues are not implemented forcing every affected individual to seek legal redress thereby making the national litigation policy meaningless.
+Even court rulings on policy issues are not implemented forcing every affected individual to seek legal redress thereby making the national litigation policy mockery.
 When issues settled themselves are discarded there is no wonder many other understandings on which minutes have been signed are not even in the reckoning.
 It has to be noted that the pension scheme in banks is strictly and not just broadly on the lines of the pension scheme of the Government.
 This is the reason why DA neutralization periodicity and frequency being half year is as obtaining in Central Government though the serving employees of banks are getting DA revision every quarter on quarterly average.
 Pension as third benefit was denied and extended as a second benefit in lieu of PF only because Government employees are having Pension as a second benefit.
-Further all future recruits are brought under pension scheme with no option for them to choose pension or PF because Government employees are all under Pension scheme only.
+After the introduction of Pension Scheme in 1995, all subsequent recruits were brought under pension scheme with no option for them to choose pension or PF because Government employees are all under Pension scheme only.
 It is not mere understanding but every part of pension scheme that was framed was made identical to the Central Government Pension Scheme.
 It is ironic that settled issues became issues of further negotiation in the Record Note signed by the IBA and the serving employees' officers' unions without the consent of the affected parties i.e. retirees represented by their Organizations.
-As we have no more time on our hands to wait we place the following the charter of demands and request IBA to hold negotiation with our organization on these demands for immediate resolution.
+As we have no more time on our hands to wait we place the following charter of demands and request IBA to hold negotiation with our organization on these demands for immediate resolution.
+Before discussing each item of demand affecting the interest of bank retirees, we like to reiterate that all employees and officers of the banking industry who joined the bank on or after 1st April, 2010 and who are now under the New Pension Scheme should be brought back under the purview of Bank Pension Regulation, 1995.